 How to write an outstanding CV – advice for Nannies and Governesses/Governors

-It is time to update your CV.
+It is time to update your CV?
 Odds are, like so many of us, you might find yourself staring blankly at the screen wondering where to start.
 What is it about talking about ourselves and our professional lives that feels so challenging?
 Where we find talking about the professional qualities of other people a breeze, that positive, honest, professional appraisal that comes so naturally talking about others can feel laboured and unnatural when we try to write about ourselves.
+Here are some tips to write an outstanding CV.

 The odd thing about writing your own CV/resume is that we become very aware that we are trying to impress other people, knowing we will be judged instantly.
 We want them to look at us in a particular light, one that makes them want to employ us.
 Yet sometimes the anxiety of speaking about yourself in a confident, although not arrogant manner seems impossible.
 The good news is it doesn’t have to be!
 Here at Great British Nannies, we know great CVs.
 Follow our top advice below for creating an outstanding CV and maximise your chances of getting to interview for that dream job you’ve been waiting for!